On the Convergence Rate of Variants of the Conjugate Gradient Algorithm in Finite Precision Arithmetic: Introduction

 or,

 Finally, noting that $b_{k-1} = \| r_{k-1} \|^2 / \| r_{k-2} \|^2$, this becomes

 Thus, if $Q_J$ is the $n$ by $J$ matrix whose columns are $q_1 , \ldots , q_J$, then

 where $\beta_J = \| r_J \| / ( a_{J-1} \| r_{J-1} \| )$ and $T_J$ is a symmetric tridiagonal matrix with diagonal entries $\alpha_j = 1/ a_{j-1} + b_{j-1} / a_{j-2}$, $j=1,2, \ldots , J$, (where terms involving $a_{-1}$ are taken to be $0$) and sub and super diagonal entries $\beta_j = \| r_j \| / ( a_{j-1} \| r_{j-1} \| )$, $j=1, \ldots , J-1$.
 It follows that if formula (\ref{CGLanMatrix}) can be replaced by something of the form (\ref{FPLan}) when the columns of $Q_J$ come from normalizing ``residual'' vectors $r_k$ in a finite precision CG computation, with the computed vectors satisfying properties (\ref{FJnorm}) and (\ref{successiveinnerprod}) as well, then the analysis of \cite{Greenbaum89} will apply to the finite precision CG computation.
-We emphasize again, that it will give information about the rate at which the {\em updated} residual vectors $r_k$ will decrease in norm and thus is of interest only as long as these updated vectors resemble the actual residuals, $b - A x_k$.
+We emphasize again that the analysis in \cite{Greenbaum89} gives information about the rate at which the {\em updated} residual vectors $r_k$ decrease in norm and thus is of interest only as long as these updated vectors resemble the true residuals, $b - A x_k$.